 We found 3 internists who accept United Healthcare HSA near Fort Pierce, FL.

-Dr. Maureen Zelinka's area of specialization is general internal medicine.
+Dr. Maureen Zelinka is a physician who specializes in general internal medicine.
+Dr. Zelinka's average rating from her patients is 3.5 stars out of 5.
+Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Zelinka honors.
 She is a graduate of Technical University of Santiago (UTESA).
-The average patient rating for Dr. Zelinka is 3.5 stars out of 5.
-She is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
 In addition to English, she speaks Spanish.

-Dr. Raheel Ahmed sees patients in Fort Pierce, FL.
-His medical specialty is general internal medicine.
-Dr. Ahmed is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Raheel Ahmed is an internist in Fort Pierce, FL.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Ahmed takes.

 Conditions / Treatments